-

 $ \begin{aligned} {\cal{A}}^{(y)} = \begin{pmatrix} \dfrac{1}{1-y} & -\dfrac{y+2 z-1}{(y-1) y (y+z-1)} & \dfrac{z-1}{(y-1) y (y+z-1)} \\ \dfrac{y (z+1)}{(y-1) (y+z)} & \dfrac{y \left(4 y z+y+3 z^2-3 z-1\right)+(1-z) z}{(y-1) y \left(y^2+y (2 z-1)+(z-1) z\right)} & -\dfrac{(z-1) (2 y+z-1)}{(y-1) \left(y^2+y (2 z-1)+(z-1) z\right)} \\ \dfrac{z}{y+z} & \dfrac{z (3 y+2 z-2)}{y \left(y^2+y (2 z-1)+(z-1) z\right)} & \dfrac{1-z}{y^2+y (2 z-1)+(z-1) z} \\ \end{pmatrix} . \end{aligned} $

-(38) A particular solution can be found by using the ansatz with
+(38) A particular solution can be found by using the ansatz for

-(39) This give rise to a decoupled differential equation
+(39) This gives rise to a decoupled differential equation:

 $ \begin{aligned} \frac{\partial {\cal{C}}'}{\partial y}=\frac{1}{y-1}{\cal{C}}'+y z \, {\cal{G}}^{(y)}_1+2z \, {\cal{G}}^{(y)}_2+(y-1) \, {\cal{G}}^{(y)}_3 \,. \end{aligned} $

-(40) We don't go into the details of the remaining steps here.
+(40) We do not go into the details of the remaining steps in this paper.

-In this work, we do not encounter blocks more than
+In this study, we did not encounter blocks greater than

 To obtain the solution to the system of differential equations, we still need to determine the boundary conditions for each coefficient.
-For that we use
+For that, we used

 (41) where